 Are you running a race that you will never win?
 It’s not like there is a finish line that says,

-“you made it all task are done forever.”
+“you made it all tasks are done forever.”

 Don’t you wish, though?
 ME TOO😁!

-Being busy simply means you are doing a whole bunch of tasks that don’t add to the bottom line.
+Being busy means, you are doing a whole bunch of tasks that don’t add to the bottom line.

 While being productive means, you are creating noticeable changes in your life.

-So while one it getting your closer to your goals, the other is a barrier.
+So while one is getting you closer to your goals, the other is a barrier.